Siwan Davies

-Siwan Davies is a Welsh professor of Physical Geography in the department of science at Swansea University.
+Siwan Davies FLSW is a Welsh professor of Physical Geography in the department of science at Swansea University.

 Research

 Davies' research focus is to analyze past climate change and to reconstruct past climate changes.
 Together with a team of lecturing staff, technicians, PhD students and post doctoral researchers Davies is looking at rapid climatic changes.
 One of the challenges to understand why these changes occur is understanding where these events happen, are there triggers in the oceans or are there triggers in the atmosphere?
 By analyzing ash layers that have been spread across and therefore incorporated into ice and terrestrial matter from erupted volcanoes.
 By analyzing the microscopic ash particles in these matters Davies and her team can measure differences and similarities in changes that have occurred.
 These findings help to date and explain when these changes happened and why.
 By understanding what happened in the past will give them insight into what may happen in the future.
 Davies and her team are working closely with the ice and climate group at the University of Copenhagen as well as UK institutions such as Bangor and the University of Saint Andrews.

 Davies is currently working in collaboration with scientists from 14 different countries to excavate ice from the northwest of Greenland as part of the North Greenland Eemian Ice Drilling (Neem) project.
-The ice will be retrieved in layers as far down as 8000 ft.
+The ice will be retrieved in layers as far down as 8,000ft.
 The findings within this excavation will include evidence of organic materials as well as air bubbles that will be an indication of greenhouse gases that could have been found in the atmosphere over 100,000 years ago.
 Davies research on minuscule ash particles within the layers of ice, will help create a timeline of volcanic eruptions, which will help compare and analyze climatic evidence recorded in the Greenland ice with that preserved in the deep sea.